pmcclory/aws/README.md

 })
 ```

-The client has also been "promisified" using [Bluebird's `promisifyAll` method](http://bluebirdjs.com/docs/api/promise.promisifyall.html) to attach promise-versions of all available methods, which are then available at `<methodName>Async`.
+The client has been "promisified" using [Bluebird's `promisifyAll` method](http://bluebirdjs.com/docs/api/promise.promisifyall.html) to attach promise-versions of all available methods, which are then available at `<methodName>Async`.

 Promise usage: